VeryProfessional/DDRData/index.md

 Easy	.4-.6,	0-.25

 Interpretation: Jumps are possibly the most polarizing pattern in the game.
 They are typically added into a song to compensate for it's lack of notes, and as a result tend to be easier to score.
-It shows in the data as well.
-The top three songs with the least notes have many jumps
+However, they can also be a bit too overwhelming.
+Songs with more than .7 jumps per second can easily tire players out, even at the highest level of play.
+Additionally, the hardest songs tend to focus on their speed over their jumps, but they are thrown in as well, which explains the .25-.4 range.

 **BPM**